 - Once you have applied and received a scholarship(s) your family becomes a 'requalifying' family.
-Meaning each year after applying your scholarship(s) can be renewed given each years application continues to be complete and the correct documentation has been provided and there is available funding, and as long as your family continues to meet program requirements.
+Meaning each year after applying your scholarship(s) can be renewed IF each year's application continues to be complete, the correct documentation has been provided and there is available funding, and as long as your family continues to meet program requirements.

 - Your scholarship is transferable.
 If you decide to send your children to a different private school, CSF will transfer your scholarship to your new school if it resides in the counties we serve.

 Please note: all program benefits are dependent upon availability of funding, a family’s continued financial eligibility, and adherence to CSF program requirements.

 CSF Scholarship Policies and Requirements

 - Every family must contribute at least $500 per year towards tuition for their child/children, and each CSF scholar must achieve an attendance rate of at least 90%.